-- A common, growing problem: The prevalence of hospital-acquired infections from organisms such as methicillin-resistant Staphylococcus aureus (MRSA), highly resistant gram-negative bacteria, and vancomycin-resistant Enterococci (VRE) has increased in recent years.
-For example, between 1990 and 1997, the prevalence of VRE in hospitalized patients increased from less than 1 percent to approximately 15 percent.1 At present, an estimated 1.7 million hospital-acquired infections occur in the United States each year.2
+- A common, growing problem: The prevalence of health care-associated infections from organisms such as methicillin-resistant Staphylococcus aureus (MRSA), highly resistant gram-negative bacteria, and vancomycin-resistant Enterococci (VRE) has increased in recent years.
+For example, between 1990 and 1997, the prevalence of VRE in hospitalized patients increased from less than 1 percent to approximately 15 percent.1 At present, an estimated 1.7 million health care-associated infections occur in the United States each year.2

-- Severe health risks, high costs, prolonged LOS: Numerous studies show that hospital-acquired infections lead to longer LOS, greater use of later-generation antibiotics, higher costs, and increased risk of death.1 Roughly 99,000 people die each year due to hospital–acquired infections.2
+- Severe health risks, high costs, prolonged LOS: Numerous studies show that health care-associated infections lead to longer LOS, greater use of later-generation antibiotics, higher costs, and increased risk of death.1 Roughly 99,000 people die each year due to health care-associated infections.2

 Description of the Innovative ActivityThree physician–nurse infection prevention teams round on hospital units at least weekly.
 Assigned to designated units to allow for development of collegial relations with clinical staff, teams perform surveillance, evaluate patient care needs, provide education, answer questions, and identify opportunities for system-wide quality improvement.
 The teams also report on infection control practices during monthly quality meetings and provide quarterly performance reports to hospital units.
 (Note: This multiphysician system provides more epidemiology coverage than in most hospitals, which typically only have one physician functioning as a hospital epidemiologist.)
 Key elements include the following: